yohasebe/openai-chat-api-workflow/README.md

 - OpenAI [API key](https://openai.com/api/)
 - [Pandoc](https://pandoc.org/): See below for installation instructions

 To start using this workflow, you must set the environment variable `apikey`, which you can get by creating an [OpeAI account](https://openai.com/api/).
-See also [Configuration](#configuration) section below.
+See also the [Configuration](#configuration) section below.

 You will also need to install the `pandoc` command.
-This will allow this workflow to convert the Markdown response from OpenAI to HTML and display the result in your default web browser with syntax highlighting enabled (especially usefull when using this workflow to generate program code).
+This will allow this workflow to convert the Markdown response from OpenAI to HTML and display the result in your default web browser with syntax highlighting enabled (especially useful when using this workflow to generate program code).

-Installing Pandoc will be just a matter of few clicks once this workflow has been included in the [Alfred Gallery](https://alfred.app/).
+Installing Pandoc will be just a few clicks once this workflow has been included in the [Alfred Gallery](https://alfred.app/).
 For now, install Pandoc using [homebrew](https://brew.sh/).
-Once homebrew is installed, run the following command
+Once homebrew is installed, run the following command.

 ```shell
   brew install pandoc